strinking/futaba/README.md

 # futaba
-A Discord Mod bot for the [Programming server](https://discord.gg/010z0Kw1A9ql5c1Qe).
+A Discord bot for the [Programming server](https://discord.gg/010z0Kw1A9ql5c1Qe).

 Setup:
 ```